quochuy201/MSBA_Projects/README.md

 # MSBA_Projects
-All project that I have participated in MSBA programs
+All project that I have participated during the time I studied MS Business Analytics at Seattle University